-Statutory parental leave offers qualifying parents the right to request unpaid time off work to look after a dependent child or to make arrangements for their welfare.
-Please refer to the Family Leave Policy for more information on this and shared parental leave.
+Ordinary parental leave offers qualifying parents the right to request unpaid time off work to look after a dependent child or to make arrangements for their welfare.
+Please refer to the Family Leave Policy Section 5 for more information on this.
+Leave is limited to 4 weeks per annum, 21 days' notice must be given in writing for block periods of leave, to request ordinary parental leave please notify HR using Document 6 - Notification of intention to take ordinary parental leave.